 - The stabilized biosolids generated by both water reclamation facilities are transported by large tanker trucks to various permitted farm sites.
 All site conditions must be met before any application can occur.

-- Specialized equipment at the farm sites evenly distributes the biosolids either by subsurface or surface application.
+- Specialized equipment at the farm sites evenly distribute the biosolids either by subsurface or surface application.

 - The biosolids are applied at agronomic rates, the nitrogen rate required by the crop, so crops can uptake the proper amount of fertilizer found in the biosolids to grow such crops as corn, soybeans, sorghum, coastal bermuda grass and small grains.

 - Row crops are harvested and sold to grain markets for livestock feed while grasses are sold to the public as livestock feed.
 After this the recycling process begins again.

 - Research and compliance inspections by state regulatory agencies have shown this process to be a beneficial and environmentally friendly way to recycle biosolids.
 PWC has been performing recycling of biosolids from its water reclamation facilities since 1987.